These 5 Businesses Succeeded at Branding With Live Video

 branding with live video

 Cisco has projected that video will make up 76% of all internet traffic by 2020.
 They’re not alone.
-Marketing expert Neil Patel calls video “an exponentially growing content type.”
+Marketing expert Neil Patel calls the video “an exponentially growing content type.”

 It’s understandable why this is the case.
 Just look at some of the numbers.